romenrg/genetic-startups-web/README.md

 genetic algorithms, the problem of startup life choices; the map generation; the algorithm; the architecture; and the usage; can be found in the [info section](https://geneticstartups.com/info) of the site.

-The algorithm improves choices over generations, trying to achieve the most successful outcome possible for the startup; in a map where investors, product launches, team members, sad news and sales, among other events, appear.

 ## Technical documentation

 ### Configuration